rdegges/rdegges-blog/articles/2009/my-git.md

 GitHub is also releasing a resume searching tool on their site at some point in the near future, and they have already implemented resume pages for each user who wishes to add to them.
-This means that in addition to providing project hosting, they’ll also be able to help companies find talented programmers based on their actual work!
+This means that in addition to providing project hosting, they'll also be able to help companies find talented programmers based on their actual work!

 GitHub also has many other neat features including a wiki system, statistics